oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 layout: blog_post
 title: "Get Your JAM on With Gatsby, React, and Netlify"
 author: mraible
-description: "This tutorial shows how you to build a secure blog app with Gatsby and Netlify."
+description: "This tutorial shows how to build a secure blog app with Gatsby, React, and Netlify."
 tags: [gatsby, netlify, react, jamstack]
 tweets:
 - "Learn how to build a blog with Gatsby, React, and Netlify in this guide from @mraible."